Best Oils for Stretch Marks (That Actually Help the Look & Feel)

 How to use body oils for stretch marks

-1. Apply on damp skin (post-shower) to trap water in the skin.
+1. Apply on damp skin after showering to help lock in moisture.

-2. Massage 2–3 minutes per area using circular motions and gentle pressure.
+2. Massage for 2–3 minutes per area using circular motions and gentle pressure.

-3. Use twice daily for at least 8–12 weeks before judging results; keep going for maintenance.
+3. Use once or twice daily for at least 8–12 weeks before judging results, then keep going for maintenance.

-4. Layer smartly: Lotion first for water-based hydration, oil second to seal it in.
+4. Layer smartly: Apply lotion first for water-based hydration, then oil to help seal it in.

-Want a super-simple routine?
-AM: lotion → thin layer of Bio-Oil.
+Want a simple routine?
+AM: lotion → a thin layer of Bio-Oil.
 PM: Weleda or Palmer’s for a longer massage.

 What to look for (and what to skip)